SonaraSelect/Obsidian/audreyland/Stories/Jazz Don't Stop/Stories/jazz scene mk5.md

 I concentrated on Wyatt's rhythm and my fingers started gliding over the trumpet valves.

 Miles stopped and looked at me, astonished.

+- Miles foot tapping, but he messes up and he's wavering
+-